Radiation Therapy

 a.
 Submit a Howard University Application, or Common Application Supplement, official transcripts, etc. (See HU website for prospective student, if not currently enrolled at Howard University

 b.
-Have an overall cumulative GPA of 2.8/4.0 or higher in all required prerequisite college courses for an approved accredited University/College, with no grade below “C”; Possess a math and science GPA of 2.5/4.0 or higher;
+Have an overall cumulative GPA of 3.0/4.0 or higher in all required prerequisite college courses for an approved accredited University/College, AND Possess a math and science GPA of 2.5/4.0 or higher;

 c.
 Successfully complete pre‐professional course work, as specified;